How-To Creole

 When You Need to Be Careful

-You can only use the definite article this way when the preposition is the last word in the sentence
+You can mainly use the definite article this way when the preposition is the last word in the sentence

 Consider These Examples